Visitor FAQ

 It has level access throughout and an accessible toilet.

-• Seating in the marquee at Stage@TheDock is unreserved (except for wheelchair users) and we ask people to fill from the front upon arrival.
+Seating in the marquee at Stage@TheDock and at Middle Child is unreserved (except for wheelchair users) and we ask people to fill from the front upon arrival.

 Seating at Pier Street will be arranged informally for talks and workshops and will also be unreserved.

-• The nearest car park is the Fruit Market Multi-Storey car park.
-Vehicles can enter from Blackfriargate and the pedestrian entrance is across the road from Stage@TheDock, by a zebra crossing.
+Vehicles can enter the Fruit Market car park from Blackfriargate and the pedestrian entrance is across the road from Stage@TheDock, by a zebra crossing.

-• No. All events will take place either inside our weatherproof marquee at Stage@TheDock or inside the building at 1-2 Pier Street.
+No. All events will take place either inside our weatherproof marquee at Stage@TheDock or inside a building at Pier Street or Middle Child.

 If the weather turns rainy, please be careful when making your way down the steps at Stage@TheDock, as they can become slippery.